bob134552/LeagueLore/README.md

 ## User Stories

-- As a user, I want to be able to search for a specific champion.
+- As a user, I want to be able to search for a specific champion or a champion that looks interesting.
-- As a user, I want to be able to browse and choose champions that look interesting to me.
 - As a user, I want to be able to change language if I'm not a native English speaker.
 - As a user, I want to be able to suggest changes that could be made to make the site more appealing in the future.
-- As a user, I want the grid to be compact in mobile view to prevent having a large page.
+- As a user, I want the grid to be compact in mobile and tablet view to prevent having a large page.

 # Features